lvgl/lvgl/docs/intro/introduction.rst

 Why is the display driver called only once?
 Only the upper part of the display is refreshed.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Be sure you are calling :cpp:expr:`lv_display_flush_ready(drv)` at the end of your "*display flush callback*".
+Be sure you are calling :cpp:expr:`lv_display_flush_ready(drv)` at the end of your "*display flush callback*" as per :ref:`flush_callback` section.

 Why do I see only garbage on the screen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Probably there a bug in your display driver.
+There is probably a bug in your display driver.
 Try the following code without using LVGL.
 You should see a square with red-blue gradient.

 .. code-block:: c